mantasu/uob-cv/notes.md

 ## Computational Vision

 **Computational Vision** - the process of discovering from images what is present in the world and where.
-It is _challenging_ because it tries to recover lost information when reversing the imaging process (imperfect imaging prcess, discretized continuous world)
+It is _challenging_ because it tries to recover lost information when reversing the imaging process (imperfect imaging process, discretized continuous world)

 **Applications**:
 * Automated navigation with obstacle avoidance